-FYE June 30, 2004 FYE June 30, 2005 B. The determination of awards The receipt and disbursement of funds The recording of transactions The reporting process to CCHE Results of the review of the system of internal controls should be considered by the auditor in determining the extent of testing needed to provide the adequate data for evaluating the effectiveness of the established procedures.
-Examination of Accounts Obtain a trial balance as of June 30 of the accounts maintained by the institution for its programs.
-This should include a disbursement run for all financial aid programs as reported on the Fiscal Report of Expenditures submitted to CCHE.
+FYE June 30, 2008 FYE June 30, 2009 The determination of awards The receipt and disbursement of funds The recording of transactions The reporting process to DHE Results of the review of the system of internal controls should be considered by the auditor in determining the extent of testing needed to provide the adequate data for evaluating the effectiveness of the established procedures.
+B. Examination of Accounts Obtain a trial balance as of June 30 of the accounts maintained by the institution for its programs.
+This should include a disbursement run for all financial aid programs as reported on the Fiscal Report of Expenditures submitted to DHE.
 Agree totals of disbursement run to institutions general ledger.
 Check arithmetical accuracy.
-Agree total of disbursements run to amounts transferred from CCHE or satisfactorily reconcile same.
+Agree total of disbursements run to amounts transferred from DHE or satisfactorily reconcile same.
 Select, either from the Student Unit Record Data System (SURDS) financial aid report or the listing of aid recipients, a representative number of students receiving awards from each program per disbursement run.
 Review documentation contained in student's financial aid record.
 Verify eligibility by determining compliance with existing guidelines and/or statutory provision for each program that follows.
-Agree totals of state financial aid programs reported on Fiscal Report of Expenditures as stated on student award letters are recorded in the student accounts 2004 III.
-Finar ncial Compliance Programs A. Leveraging Education Assistance Partnership (CLEAP & SLEAP) The Colorado Leveraging Educational Assistance Partnership Grant (CLEAP & SLEAP) program is the name given to the Federal education grant program known as CLEAP, formerly CSIG.
-The Federal program 1 FYE FYE
+Agree grant expenditures as stated on student award letters are recorded in the student accounts Agree totals of state financial aid programs reported on Fiscal Report of Expenditure with fund totals contained on the SURDS report.
+III.
+Financial Compliance Programs A. Leveraging Education Assistance Partnership (CLEAP & SLEAP) The Colorado Leveraging Educational Assistance Partnership Grant (CLEAP & SLEAP) program is the name given to the Federal education grant program known as CLEAP, formerly CSIG.
+The Federal program makes incentive grants to states to stimulate expansion of grant assistance to undergraduate students with substantial need.
+Student grants made under this program are com-

-June 30, 2004 June 30, 2005 Makes incentive grants to states to stimulate expansion of grant assistance to undergraduate students with substantial need.
-Student grants made under this program are comprised of portions of Federal and non-Federal funds.
-2000 1) Student Eligibility To be eligible to receive a CLEAP/SLEAP, students must submit an application and meet the following eligibility criteria: • U.S. citizen, a national of the United States, be in the United States for other than a temporary purpose and intend to become a permanent resident thereof, according to federal requirements or be a permanent resident of the Trust Territory of the Pacific (Palau); • Resident of the State of Colorado as determined by the institution's tuition classification officer in accordance with applicable State law; using information specified in the CCHE Residency Classification Form. • Undergraduate student. • Enrolled at least half-time. • In good standing and demonstrate academic progress according to the institution's published policy regarding Standards of Satisfactory Academic Progress for financial aid purposes; Show substantial financial need; for purposes of this program, a student will be deemed to have substantial financial need when the and the total resources reasonably difference between the student's costs of education available to the student (based on the nationally recognized methodology of determining expected available resources) is at least \$900 per academic year or \$100 per month. • If required, be registered with the Selective Service System.
-FYE FYF
+FYE June 30, 2008 FYE June 30, 2009 prised of portions of Federal and non-Federal funds.1) Student Eligibility To be eligible to receive a CLEAP/SLEAP, students must submit an application and meet the following eligibility criteria: • Must be a U.S. citizen, a national of the United States, or eligible non-citizen, according to federal requirements or be a permanent resident of the Trust Territory of the Pacific (Palau) • Resident of the State of Colorado as determined by the institution's tuition classification officer in accordance with applicable State law; using information specified in the CCHE Residency Classification Form • Undergraduate student (CLEAP) • Undergraduate or post-baccalaureate student (SLEAP) • Enrolled at least half-time In good standing and demonstrate academic progress according to the institution's published policy regarding Standards of Satisfactory Academic Progress for financial aid purposes Demonstrate substantial financial need; for purposes of this program, a student will be deemed to have substantial financial need when the difference between the student's cost of education and the total resources reasonably available to the student (based on the nationally recognized methodology of determining expected available resources) is at least \$900 per academic year or \$100 per month. • If required, be registered with the Selective Service System